plone/plone.app.contenttypes/README.rst

 =========

 **Warning: Migrations are still in an very early stage and might break your site! plone.app.contenttypes is best used when creating a new site from scratch.
 Please proceed at your own risk!**

+For migrations to work you need at least ``Products.contentmigration = 2.1.3`` which was not released at the time of writing.

 This version plone.app.contenttypes comes with migrations for the following use-cases: